Ruta-Patel/Data-Warehouse/README.md

 Designed and built a Data Warehouse using Oracle DBMS for UK water quality data.
 The Data is taken from "Department for Environment Food & Rural Affairs" which can be accessed here:- (https://environment.data.gov.uk/water-quality/view/landing)

-Further ARIMA model is used for Nitrate sensor for trend predictions.
+Further ARIMA model is used for trend predictions for Nitrate sensor.

 Following is the Star Schema used for designing the data warehouse:-